bronson/trying/README.markdown

-# Retryable#retryable
+# Retryable

-## Description

-Runs a code block, and retries it when an exception occurs.
-It's great when working with flakey webservices (for example).
+Runs a code block and retries it when an exception occurs.

 It's configured using four optional parameters `:tries`, `:on`, `:matching` and `:sleep`, and runs the passed block.
 Should an exception occur, it'll retry for (tries-1) times.